 The key of a song is a basic blueprint of the correct notes and chords to play that are a part of that scale.
 There are 12 notes.
 So there are 12 Major scales and 12 minor scales — resulting in 24 basic scales that most music is built around.

 As a general rule the key is also the tonic, or root of the song.
-So often the first note and last note of a song will be the same as the key.
-There are MANY instances where this is not the case, but as a starting point for a musician, you want to assume that the song will be based around the key, and will likely wrap up on that note.
+Often times the first note and last note of a song will be the same as the key.
+There are MANY instances where this is not the case, but as a starting point for a musician, you want to assume that the song will be based around the key, and will likely wrap up on that note or chord.

 What's the Big Mystery With "Sweet Home?"